LLnCSoftware/mserve/README.md

 It assumes that mserve\_np.q is running on the same machine as itself, gets its port number from a command line argument, and opens a handle to it upon startup.

-The demo client provides only one global function "send", whos arguement is the query to send.
+The demo client provides only one global function "send", whose argument is the query to send.
 It increments a query sequence number "qid" and sends the list (qid; query) over the open handle.

-The demo client also provides a .z.ps handler to display the reponses.
+The demo client also provides a .z.ps handler to display the responses.
 Each response is expected to consist of 3 parts (qid; result; info) which are displayed separately.
 Although the "info" comes after the "result" in the response, it is displayed first.